Cream striped tapered Fish Pepper peppers with one sliced pod

 The pepper nearly vanished entirely.
 Its survival is credited largely to Horace Pippin, the celebrated folk artist, who kept seeds through the mid-20th century.
 Food historian William Woys Weaver received seeds from Pippin's descendants and documented the pepper's history in his 1999 book Heirloom Vegetable Gardening, which brought it to wider attention.

 Seed libraries and heirloom preservationists subsequently spread the variety.
-Today it appears in catalogs from Baker Creek and similar sources, representing a broader American pepper-growing tradition that includes many under-documented regional varieties.
+Today it appears in catalogs from Baker Creek and similar sources, representing a broader the American pepper-growing tradition that includes many under-documented regional varieties.

 How Hot is Fish Pepper?
 Heat Level & Flavor